ExpressionEngine/ExpressionEngine-User-Guide/source/general/404pages.rst

   {/if}

-What we did was check that segment 3 is empty and if it's not, send the visitor to the template group and template.
+What we did was check to see that segment 3 was empty.
+If segment 3 send the visitor to the current template group and template.